 - Those persons will be elected directors who receive a plurality of the votes cast at the Meeting in person or by proxy and entitled to vote on the election.
-Accordingly, abstentions or directions to withhold authority will have no effect on the outcome of the vote; and - For each other matter specified in the Notice of Annual Meeting of Shareholders, the affirmative vote of a majority of the shares of common stock present at the meeting in person or by proxy and entitled to vote on such matter is required for approval.
-Abstentions will be considered shares present in person or by proxy and entitled to vote and, therefore, will have the effect of a vote against the matter.
-Broker non-votes will be considered shares not present for this purpose and will have no effect on the outcome of the vote.
+Accordingly, abstentions or directions to withhold authority will have no effect on the outcome of the vote; - The affirmative vote of the holders of a majority of the total outstanding shares as of the record date is necessary to approve the proposals to amend the Articles of Incorporation to (i) increase the number of authorized shares of common stock, (ii) increase the maximum size of the board of directors, (iii) clarify that, to the fullest extent permitted by Nevada law, our directors or officers shall not be personally liable to us or our shareholders for damages for breach of such director's or officer's fiduciary duty, and (iv) clarify that advancement of expenses is required in connection with any indemnification claim.
+Accordingly, abstentions and broker non-votes with respect to any such matter will have the effect of a vote against such matter; and - For each other matter specified in the Notice of Annual Meeting of Shareholders, the affirmative vote of a majority of the shares of common stock cast at the meeting in person or by proxy on such matter is required for approval.
+Abstentions and broker non-votes will be considered present but will not be counted as votes cast and, therefore, will have no effect on the outcome of the matter.